-Great-looking eyelashes don’t just appear overnight!
-Latisse® is an FDA-approved topical medication used to enhance the natural beauty of your eyelashes.
-At John W. Tyrone, MD, PLLC, Plastic Surgery, our board-certified plastic surgeon, John W. Tyrone, M.D., have the expertise to treat thinning eyelashes using Latisse®.
-Contact our plastic surgeon in Gainesville, FL, today to schedule a consultation and to learn more about our available reconstructive surgery, plastic surgery, and aesthetic procedures designed for the face, breast, and body.
+There is HOPE for those with thin eyelashes!!
+Great-looking eyelashes don’t just appear overnight, but can appear within a few weeks!
+Latisse® is an FDA-approved topical medication that stimulates the growth of your own natural eyelashes, and is used to enhance the natural beauty of your eyelashes.
+At John W. Tyrone, MD, PLLC, Plastic Surgery, our board-certified plastic surgeon, John W. Tyrone, M.D. and Aesthetic Center staff have the expertise to treat thinning eyelashes using Latisse®.
+Contact our plastic surgery center in Gainesville, FL, today to schedule a consultation and to learn more about our available reconstructive surgery, plastic surgery, and aesthetic procedures designed for the face, breast, and body.

 What Is Latisse®?

 Latisse® is an FDA-approved prescription medication used to treat hypotrichosis, a blanket term for hair inadequate in thickness and definition.
 When this condition affects the eyelashes, it causes them to appear wiry and sparse, with larger gaps between follicles.
 While there are temporary solutions, such as extensions or makeup, Latisse ® is often more effective and is an effective way to boost your eyelashes.

 Latisse® contains an active ingredient called bimatoprost, which is known for improving the rate and result of eyelash growth.
 Latisse® can also be used to treat certain eye conditions, such as glaucoma or unstable ocular pressure, both of which can lead to loss of sight.